akinsho/toggleterm.nvim/README.md

-  cmd = string -- command to execute when creating the terminal e.g. 'top' direction = string -- the layout for the terminal, same as the main config options dir = string -- the directory for the terminal on_open = fun(t: Terminal) -- function to run when the terminal opens on_close = fun(t: Terminal) -- function to run when the terminal closes -- callbacks for processing the output
+  cmd = string -- command to execute when creating the terminal e.g. 'top' direction = string -- the layout for the terminal, same as the main config options dir = string -- the directory for the terminal close_on_exit = bool -- close the terminal window when the process exits on_open = fun(t: Terminal) -- function to run when the terminal opens on_close = fun(t: Terminal) -- function to run when the terminal closes -- callbacks for processing the output